FAQs

 How will Kate consult the community and make decisions?

-- Hosting regular town halls and forums to hear directly from residents.
+- Regular town halls and forums, to hear directly from residents

-- Meeting with local businesses, community groups, and stakeholders to discuss issues and solutions.
+- Meetings with local businesses, community groups and stakeholders, to stay across emerging issues and ideas

 Are Independents actually effective?